ricardoquesada/bluepad32/docs/plat_nina.md

 ## Flashing self-compiled Bluepad32 firmware

+!!!
+Note

+    If you already installed the pre-compiled firmware, skip this step

-To flash a self-compiled firmware, you should do:
+To flash self-compiled firmware, you should do:

 1. Put the Arduino board in "pass-through" mode
 2. Compile it yourself and flash it.